Photographs show 49ers quarterback Colin Kaepernick shortly after he converted to Islam.

 Now we’re hearing he’s transitioning to become a Muslim, according to people close to the player.
 We received this in our tipbox, Colin’s girlfriend, Hot 97 DJ Nessa, introduced him to the teachings of Islam, and he’s ready to embrace it fully.
 Our tipster tells us Kaep and Nessa are going to have a traditional Muslim wedding.
 Colin seems to be all over the place lately.

-However, the controversial NFL quarterback has not made any announcements about his alleged conversion, and he did not mention religion while discussing his decision to remain seated during the playing of the national anthem.
+However, the controversial NFL quarterback did not make any announcements about his alleged conversion while addressing this rumor, nor did he mention religion while discussing his decision to remain seated during the playing of the national anthem: